arthur-qiu/arthur-qiu.github.io/_pages/about.md

   - /about.html
 ---

 I'm **Haonan Qiu(邱浩楠)**, an undergraduate majoring in computer science at School of Science and Engineering at The Chinese University of Hong Kong, Shenzhen.
-I'm interested in Computer Vision and Deep Learning, particularly deep generative models (like GAN) on Image Synthesis, Super-Resolution, Style Transfer and other related applications.
-Currently, I mainly focus on some researches in adversarial learning.
+I'm interested in Adversarial Learning, Deep Learning, and Computer Vision (deep generative models).

+Currently, I am a research intern hosted by [Prof. Bo Li](http://www.crystal-boli.com/).
+I work closely with [Dr. Chaowei Xiao](http://www-personal.umich.edu/~xiaocw/)

-To concentrate on research, I gap one year now and will go back to school next year (after summer). **I’m eager to pursue a future PhD position(2020 FALL).**
+I finish the gap year and now go back to school as a senior student. **I’m eager to pursue a future PhD position(2020 FALL).**

 Here is more detailed information about me. <a href="#cv">[CV]</a>